 - Picnic Tank: There was an actual tank that held the name.
 Remnants can still be found

 - Convict Corner: Here’s to the striped labor

 This race BECAME the season opener, drawing international attention but it STARTED as a fun-loving, good time because Mountain Biking is FUN.
 That is what this rebirth of The Cactus Cup is all about.

-2017 – The rebirth of The Specialized Cactus Cup!
-Over 390 athletes raced in the event featuring a Short Track on Friday, XC (Fat Tire 40) event on Saturday and a Super D event on Sunday.
+2017 Report – The rebirth of The Specialized Cactus Cup!
+Over 700 athletes raced in the event featuring a Short Track on Friday, XC (Fat Tire 40) event on Saturday and a Super D event on Sunday.
 Live music from Elvis Before Noon graced the masses and cold beer from Sierra Nevada keep the party flowin’.
-Todd Wells was narrowly beat out by the your Christopher Blevins by only 29 seconds to take the top spot on the podium for the men, while Rose Grant, fresh off a leg injury took the women’s field by 1 min and 25 seconds, ahead of Kate Courtney.
+Todd Wells was narrowly beat out by the young and talented Christopher Blevins by only 29 seconds to take the top spot on the podium for the men; while Rose Grant, fresh off a leg injury took the women’s field by 1 min and 25 seconds, ahead of Kate Courtney.
 It was an epic battle and a helluva good time.
 You won’t want to miss out on 2018!